Giuseppe Verdi: Nationalism in the operas

 But Mary Ann Smart argues that music critics at the time seldom mentioned any political themes.
-Likewise, Roger Parker argues that the political dimension of Verdi's operas was exaggerated by nationalistic historians looking for a hero in the late 19th century.
+Likewise, Roger Parker argues that the political dimension of Verdi's operas was exaggerated by nationalistic historians in the late 19th century.

 From the 1850s onwards, Verdi's operas displayed few patriotic themes because of the heavy censorship by the absolutist regime in power.
 Verdi later became disillusioned by politics, but he was personally active part in the political world of events of the Risorgimento and was elected to the first Italian parliament in 1861.

 Memorials and cultural portrayals

-Three Italian conservatories, the Milan Conservatory and those in Turin and Como, are named after Verdi, as are many Italian theatres.
+Four Italian conservatories, the Milan Conservatory (the same that had not accepted him as a student) and those in Turin, Como and Ravenna are named after Verdi, as are many Italian theatres.